 For a short duration, a small power discharge from the battery is automatically performed.
-The UPS module, from this small power discharge, evaluates the degradation of the system battery.
+From this small power discharge, the UPS module evaluates the degradation of the system battery.
 The following advantages are achieved:

-- 1. The Diamond-Sense Battery Self-Test function can be performed even when load is on inverter. - 2.
-Due to the short duration small power discharge, there is no effect to battery life expectancy. - 3.
-The small power discharge has negligible effect on the overall battery backup time.
+- The Diamond-Sense Battery Self-Test function can be performed even when load is on inverter. - Due to the short duration small power discharge, there is no effect to battery life expectancy. - 3.
+The small power discharge has negligible effect on the overall battery backup time. - 4.
 The small power that is discharged by the battery will quickly be replenished.

-The Battery Self-Test will automatically occur every 720-hour interval.
+The Battery Self-Test will automatically occur at a 720 hour interval.
 An event alarm will occur and be displayed if battery abnormalities are detected.